 The Forestry Commission has published plans for “new opportunities” in the Mortimer Forest to the south of the town.
 It promises “benefits for day and overnight visitors, including new and improved paths, trails, natural play, habitat enhancement and a viewpoint for all to enjoy.”
 That will include 68 holiday chalets in the heart of the forest and a £2.8 million boost to the local economy.
-I am concerned that this will spiral into a Centre Parcs for Ludlow.
 The case for the development is overstated.

 The development will be on Juniper Hill.
 It will be paid for and run by Forest Holidays, the commercial partner of the publicly owned Forestry Commission.
 Forest Holidays will pay £200,000 a year towards management of the forest.